 CSAT surveys are convenient for researchers.
 It is mostly applied where immediate feedback is expected.
 It is a great solution for establishing immediate customer interaction with direct feedback.

-The best results come from combining CSAT and NPS survey options.
+The best results come from combining CSAT vs NPS survey options.
 This customer feedback strategy will help get a baseline score like NPS with additional feedback that can be helpful in understanding actionable insights.
 In addition to combining CSAT and NPS together, applying conditional logic can be a great tool to ask relevant questions to your customers.

 Question 1 – How likely is it that you would recommend us (company, product or service) to a friend or colleague?